 Note: Write to Jolene@mobuzzasia.com if you would like to get a 14 day free trial.

 Jolene and her team are also applying the same concept in the education sphere where educators can use a points reward system to incentivize good learning behavior among children.
 Students can earn points for a range of learning actions such as arriving to class on time or participating in group work, to going online and completing trivia questions or education games.
 In return, students get to use their points to redeem for prizes.

 This initiative won the Global Innovation through Science and Technology (GIST) grant worth $5,000 for the best female entrepreneur award held in Dubai last year.
-They were also selected by the World Bank as one of the top 20 ventures for the 5th Global Forum on Innovation & Technology Entrepreneurship held in South Africa in June 2013.
+They were also selected by the World Bank as one of the top 20 ventures for the 5th Global Forum on Innovation & Technology Entrepreneurship held in South Africa.